 There will be many things that your parents can do while you are busy having fun and working hard!

-All BGRi students and UR Global Leaders will be housed in one of the University's residence halls.
+All BGRi students and Team Leaders will be housed in one of the University's residence halls.
 You will be moving to your contract residence hall at the end of BGRi.
 Don't worry, there will be plenty of support to help you move!

 No, it is your responsibility to get from your home to the Purdue – West Lafayette campus in West Lafayette, Indiana.The two major cities nearest West Lafayette are Chicago, Illinois and Indianapolis, Indiana and it is recommended that you fly to one of these cities and then secure transportation to West Lafayette.